 Vouliagmeni’s peninsula is well known to accommodate the famous Four Seasons Resort, the Astir Beach, the Astir Marina which berths superyachts and the Vouliagmeni Nautical Club.
 Additionally in the far end of the peninsula, you can catch the most breathtaking sunset views in Athens.
 What a lot of people don’t know though is that the peninsula is full of small paths that lead to some sandy but mostly rocky beaches.
 Those are found after the luxurious resorts and man built establishments.
 Watch out: if you see a car randomly parked, there is a secret path to a beach around there!

 Limanakia in Greece is the word for little ports, but what it means is more like little harbors.
 Those again are a bit hidden, as there are no signs leading to them or Google maps directions.
 These beaches are not as safe as others if you have no knowledge of the sea, as there are quite a few sea urchins and once you dive in the water your only way out is climbing the rocks.
-Important note here, sea urchins appear in the cleanest waters, plus the views are worth the tiny risk you might need to take.
+An important note here, sea urchins appear in the cleanest waters, plus the views are worth the tiny risk you might need to take.
 As you leave Vouliagmeni and drive towards the Nightclub Island, which is a kilometer or less from Varkiza, there are about 10 accessible limanakia.
 Each limanaki is accessed by cement stairs or by narrow paths.
 Most of them have small car park areas where you can leave your car and there is also a bus station nearby where the Bus line 122 heading towards Saronida stops every 30 minutes.

 Leaving Varkiza behind and driving towards Sounio there are hundreds of small hidden coasts, sandy or rocky, which are free for the public.
 As with all the other hidden ones we have mentioned these are also tricky to find, however for those ones you are a bit luckier as there are signs.
 The most beautiful hidden beaches parallel to Leoforos Souniou are: